• Skip to primary navigation

 Fix: USB Device Not Working in Windows 11/10

-The reason for USB Device not working on a Windows computer could be due to multiple reasons, ranging from outdated/corrupted device drivers to the USB Device itself being damaged, becoming faulty or corrupted.
+The reason for a USB Device failing or not working on a Windows computer could be due to a variety of reasons, ranging from a temporary glitch to outdated or corrupted drivers, power related issues to the USB ports not working or being disabled on the computer.

 USB Device Not Working in Windows 11/10